Have you been injured? you may have a case.

 • Disc herniations or bulges of the spine.

 Rear-end collisions, because of the way they cause a driver’s or passenger’s head and neck to violently whip forward and backward, can cause a post-traumatic headache after a car accident.
-This is why they are the one of the constellations of common symptoms of a “whiplash” injury.
+This is why they are one of the constellations of common symptoms of a “whiplash” injury.
 However, they can also be a common symptom of a traumatic brain injury or a concussion.
 Of course, they can also be considered a disabling and very painful injury on its own and they can result from trauma or violent shaking even if the victim does not suffer a concussion and/or traumatic brain injury (TBI).

 What are common symptoms?